WordPress/openverse/README.md

 crawl data.
 A new dataset is published at the end of each month comprising over 200 TiB of uncompressed data.

-The data is available in three formats:
+The data is available in three file formats:

-- WARC: the entire raw data, including HTTP response metadata, WARC metadata, etc.
+- WARC (Web ARChive): the entire raw data, including HTTP response metadata, WARC metadata, etc.
 - WET: extracted plaintext from each webpage.
 - WAT: extracted html metadata, e.g. HTTP headers and hyperlinks, etc.

+For more information about these formats, please see the [Common Crawl documentation][ccrawl_doc].

 CC Catalog uses AWS Data Pipeline service to automatically create an Amazon EMR cluster of 100 c4.8xlarge instances that will parse the WAT archives to identify